MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/Morrowind Modding with MassiveJuice - Home.md

 Kia ora, I'm **MassiveJuice**!

 I make Morrowind mods and one day I hope to actually finish one of them.
 You can follow along here for updates on my various projects and see details of my research and creative process.
+I also host my blog here, [[03 Blog/MassiveJuice's Morrowind Modding Blog\|MassiveJuice's Morrowind Modding Blog]]

 ## Projects